 Community Affairs Briefing is launched, a regular publication on corporate responsibility news.
 It later becomes the Corporate Citizenship Briefing and is the longest-running regular publication on responsible and sustainable business issues.

 Sweden becomes the first nation to enact a carbon tax.

 172 governments participate in the Rio Earth Summit, resulting in an agreement on the United Nations Framework Convention on Climate Change.

 Interface founder and Chairman, Ray Anderson, has an “epiphany” moment, setting his carpet company on its sustainability journey.

-LBG, the global standard for measuring corporate community investment, is founded by a group of London-based companies.
+LBG, the global standard for measuring corporate community investment, is founded by a group of six London-based companies.
 LBG continues to be managed by businesses for businesses, co-ordinated by Corporate Citizenship, leading and shaping the way businesses deliver impact, with a membership of 150+ international companies.

 Royal Dutch Shell faces controversies over the execution of the “Ogoni Nine” by the Nigerian military, and the decommissioning of the Brent Spar storage buoy in the North Sea.
 The company publishes its first sustainability report, "Profit and Principles – does there have to be a choice?", three years later.